BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 ## Step 4: Setting Up Kernel Debugging

-Now that we have properly set up our environment for our work, we need to create tasks for our JOS makefile.
-Because we are working locally, we can manually set our gdb port to a number, perhaper `1234`.
-In our **GNUmakefile**:
+Now that the environment for work is properly set up, create tasks for JOS makefile.
+Because this is local, manually set gdb port to a number, perhaps `1234`.
+In the **GNUmakefile**:

 ![Alt text](images/gdb%20port.png)

 ## Step 5: Setting Up Tasks

-We now need to set up tasks for building our kernel, and also to launch our qemu.
+Next, set up tasks for building the kernel, and also to launch the qemu.

-In our `.vscode/tasks.json`, we need to first create a task to build our kernel using the `make` command:
+In `.vscode/tasks.json`, first create a task to build the kernel using the `make` command:

 ```json
         {